i110/p5-Plack-Session-Store-Transparent/README.md

 - __store ( %session\_id, $session )__

     Stores session data in all layers (from caches to origin).
-If one of the layer throw an exception, this method will try to keep consistency between layers, i.e. remove this session from layers which has already been stored.
+If one of the layer throw an exception, this method will try to keep consistency between layers, i.e. remove this session from ouside layers.

 - __remove ( %session\_id )__